Configuring Goals

 Each Goal may have one or more event triggers.
 When configuring a Goal you will be presented with a screen that asks you create a trigger.
 First you will need to fill in the Event Type that will trigger the Goal.

-Event Count Triggers
+Event Count Trigger

-Goals can also be configured to trigger on the specific count of event.
-For example if you would like a Goal to trigger on the 3rd match played by a user, you would set the Event Count Trigger to 3.
+Example: If you would like a Goal to trigger on the 3rd match played by a user, you would set the Event Count Trigger to 3.

 Retention Triggers

-Goals can also be configured with a minimum and maximum retention window that a user must play during in order to trigger a goal.
-For example, if you would like to define a D3 Retention goal to trigger for all users that play between their 3rd and 5th day after install this can be configured by setting the Min Retention Trigger to 3 Days and the Max Retention Trigger to 5 days.
+Example: If you would like to define a D3 Retention goal to trigger for all users that play between their 3rd and 5th day after install this can be configured by setting the Min Retention Trigger to 3 Days and the Max Retention Trigger to 5 days.

 Goal Revenue